Support & Help

 Pronunciation of 'Lycopersicon'

-The word 'Lycopersicon' is pronounced as /ˌlaɪkəˈpɜːrsɪkɒn/ in English (en-US).
-It refers to a genus of plants in the nightshade family, which includes tomatoes.
+The word 'Lycopersicon' is a scientific term primarily used in taxonomy to describe a genus of plants in the Solanaceae family, which includes tomatoes.
+It originates from Greek and Latin roots, and its pronunciation in English is provided below.

 Word Origin